waynehoover/s3_direct_upload/README.md

 #### Extra Data

-You can send additional data to your rails app in the persistence post request by setting `S3Uploader.extra_data`
+You can send additional data to your rails app in the persistence POST request by setting `S3Uploader.extra_data`

 ## Gotchas